-Small claims court is a unique type of court where you may resolve minor issues swiftly and inexpensively with simple rules and guidelines because every small claims court has an informal manner of hearing.
+Small claims court is a unique type where you may resolve minor issues swiftly and inexpensively with simple rules and guidelines because every small claims court has an informal hearing.

-And you must represent yourself.
+And it would help if you represented yourself.
 If you file a small claims court case against the other party, you are the plaintiff, and if the other party sues you, you are the defendant.

-I am Los Angeles personal injury attorney, Michael Ehline.
-In my previous article, I discussed suing in small claims court over a car accident injury.
+I am Los Angeles personal injury attorney Michael Ehline.
+My previous article discussed suing in small claims court over a car accident injury.
 In this informational article, I discuss suing in small claims court generally.

-Think you you ready to go to small claims and file papers with the court clerk and hire a process server to serve the defendant?
-Let’s discuss legal self help, from landlord tenant disputes to property damage and self representation in breach of contract claims below!
+Are you ready to go to small claims, file papers with the court clerk, and hire a process server to serve the defendant?
+Let’s discuss legal self-help, from landlord-tenant disputes to property damage and self-representation in breach of contract claims below!

 If you file a court case against the other party, you are the plaintiff, and if the other party sues you, you are the defendant.

 As an individual, you may file a claim in small claims court if your claim is for less than $10,000.
-For instance, if you are a plumber operating under the name ABC Plumbing and wish to sue a customer who has not paid you, you may submit a claim for up to $10,000, and your maximum claim amount is $5000 if your firm is a corporation, partnership, or any other kind of organization other than a sole proprietorship with a fictitious business name.
+For instance, if you are a plumber operating under the name ABC Plumbing and wish to sue a customer who has not paid you, you may submit a claim for up to $10,000.
+Your maximum claim amount is $5000 if your firm is a corporation, partnership, or any other kind of organization other than a sole proprietorship with a fictitious business name.

 In California, you may not file more than two small claims court cases totaling more than $2,500 each calendar year.